staticafi/symbiotic/README.md

 Symbiotic is an open-source tool for finding bugs in sequential computer programs.
 It is based on three well-know techniques: instrumentation, static program slicing and symbolic execution.
-Symbiotic is highly modular and most of its components are self-standing programs of LLVM passes that have their own repositories at https://github.com/staticafi.
+Symbiotic is highly modular and most of its components are self-standing programs or LLVM passes that have their own repositories at https://github.com/staticafi.

 ## Getting started

 ### Downloading Symbiotic

-The archive used in SV-COMOP 2018 can be downloaded from [https://gitlab.com/sosy-lab/sv-comp/archives/raw/svcomp18/2018/symbiotic.zip](https://gitlab.com/sosy-lab/sv-comp/archives/raw/svcomp18/2018/symbiotic.zip)
+Tarballs with Symbiotic distribution can be downloaded from https://github.com/staticafi/symbiotic/releases.

-Other tarballs with Symbiotic distribution (not updated reguralry) can be downloaded from https://github.com/staticafi/symbiotic/releases
+Alternatively, you can download archives used in [SV-COMP 2018](https://gitlab.com/sosy-lab/sv-comp/archives/raw/svcomp18/2018/symbiotic.zip) or [SV-COMP 2019](https://gitlab.com/sosy-lab/sv-comp/archives-2019/raw/svcomp19/2019/symbiotic.zip).

 After unpacking, Symbiotic is ready to go.

 ### Docker image